Behavioral and Mental Health Careers

 Georgetown offers a number of opportunities for you to get involved.
 Joining a school club is an excellent way to learn more about the industry, develop your skills, and get hands-on experience.
 Some mental health-related clubs include Active Minds, GIVES, and St. Elizabeth’s Outreach Program.
 There are also groups that are not specifically focused on mental health, but could provide skills that would aid in a career in mental health down the line.
 The Center for Social Justice offers a variety of programs, such as DC Reads, the After School Kids Program (ASK), and the DC Schools Project, that uplift individuals and communities around DC.
 For more student club information, visit Campus Groups.

 In addition, increase your research skills by joining a lab around campus.
-The Center for Research and Fellowships offers the Georgetown Undergraduate Research Opportunities Program (GUROP), and the psychology department in particular offers a wide variety of ways to get involved in research, including a research experience based learning course (REBL).
+The Center for Research and Fellowships offers research opportunities during both the academic year and summer months, and the psychology department in particular offers a wide variety of ways to get involved in research, including a research experience based learning course (REBL).
 There are also many labs that take undergraduate volunteers.

 Getting a job on or off-campus can be another excellent way to build skills valued by employers.
 There are many offices on Georgetown’s campus that work to positively impact and fully support students.
 Check out offices such as Health Education Services, the Center for Multicultural Equity and Access (CMEA), or Georgetown Campus Ministry.
 Some offices even have student-led programs and roles dedicated to supporting other students.
 For example, the Cawley Career Education Center has a student-led, peer career support program called Wayfinders, and Campus Ministry runs a group retreat program called ESCAPE